packom/mbus-httpd/README.md

 cargo run
 ```

+### Debugging

-To view logs, make sure RUST_LOG is set to INFO or DEBUG (see above), and run:
+To view logs, make sure RUST_LOG is set to INFO or DEBUG (see above).
+If running in a shell the logs will be output to stdout.
+If running within docker you can view the logs using:

 ```
 docker logs -f mbus-httpd